-The Video Lottery Facility Location Commission has approved three facility licenses to date.
-Two of these facilities (Worcester and Cecil Counties) opened in fiscal year 2011, while the third facility (Anne Arundel County) is under construction and is expected to open in June 2012.
-The Commission has re-bid the licenses for two facilities (Baltimore City and Allegany County) and is currently evaluating the bids.
+The Video Lottery Facility Location Commission has approved four facility licenses to date.
+Two of these facilities (Worcester and Cecil Counties) opened in fiscal year 2011, while a third facility (Anne Arundel County) opened in June 2012.
+The State has approved the operator of the fourth facility and the sale of the Rocky Gap Lodge and Resort in Allegany County, which is scheduled to close in August 2012.
+The Rocky Gap facility is projected to open in fiscal year 2014.
+It is anticipated that the Facility Location Commission will consider the single applicant for the Baltimore City facility early in fiscal year 2013.